PS2U/TechNote/system-design/designing-data-intensive-applications/ch4.md

 for responses, and JSON or URI-encoded/form-encoded request parameters for requests.
 Adding *optional request parameters and adding new fields to response objects* are usually considered changes that maintain compatibility.

 For RESTful APIs, common approaches are to use *a version number in the URL or in the HTTP Accept header*.
-For services that use API keys to identify a particular client, another option is to *store a client’s requested API version on the server and to allow this version selection to be updated through a separate administrative interface*.
+For services that use API keys to identify a particular client, another option is to *store a client's requested API version on the server and to allow this version selection to be updated through a separate administrative interface*.

 ## Message-Passing Dataflow